chrnthnkmutt/pre-crime-auditor/README.md

 - TanStack Start / TanStack Router
 - Vite
 - Tailwind CSS
+- Radix UI
-- Radix UI and Lucide icons
+- Lucide icons

 ## Notes

 - The login flow is demo-only and accepts any non-empty credentials.
 - Case data is mocked locally in the app.
-- If the dev server is already running, restart it after dependency changes so TanStack SSR picks up the new install tree.
+- If you change dependencies, restart the dev server so the app picks up the new install tree.